 Two years later, Rand became a primary suspect once again when 11-year-old Tiahease Jackson disappeared.
 In 1984, 21-year-old Hank Gafforio vanished.
 These unnerving incidents left a town in terror, all the more so because nobody was apprehended and pointed out as the cause of these events.

 Only three years later did the police finally catch a break on the investigation.
 Jennifer Schweiger — a 12-year-old girl born with Down syndrome — was reported missing on July 9, 1987.
 The search for her, or her body, lasted 35 days, and ended in trauma.

 According to The New York Times, Schweiger was found dead in a shallow grave — on the former property of the Willowbrook State School.

 “When we dug it up and found a little foot there,” said Bob Devine, a volunteer on the search committee for Schweiger.
 “It’s something that’s going to stick with you the rest of your life.”

-Though there wasn’t enough evidence at the time, Rand was found guilty of Hughes’ kidnapping in 2004, over two decades after she went missing.
+According to The New York Daily News, although there wasn’t enough evidence at the time, Rand was found guilty of Hughes’ kidnapping in 2004 — over two decades after she went missing.
 Since there is no statute of limitations in New York for first-degree kidnapping, it was possible to charge and convict Rand of the crime.

 “I call him the Hannibal Lecter of Staten Island,” said Donna Cutugno, the president of Friends of Jennifer for Missing Children, a volunteer group that still searches Willowbrook’s 385 acres twice a year in search of the other missing girls.